DeskX11/DeskX/README.md

 ## About project

-The project was created for its own use within the home local network.
-It is not recommended to use it over the Internet (the program does not provide for encryption).
+The project was created for its own use within the home local network (it is not recommended to use it over the Internet without an encrypted tunnel).

 ## About the reasons for creation